Working of Docker

 docker run -dit --name test-ns alpine sleep 10000

-# Install procps and start a background 'watch' process with TERM fix
+Step 3: Install procps and start a background watch process inside the container

 echo "[+] Installing procps and starting 'watch' in background inside container..."